mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 This whole process is so demanding in terms of careful file management.
 Making me create a linux command line toolbox which is included as a technical appendix.
 [A draft of which is here](https://docs.google.com/document/d/1Y7MsZDY8ofvls5XO7tztSu8KFdClJo09o3qpWOdkb2M/edit?usp=drive_web&ouid=11432580350275268987)

-#### Screen Capture Processing

-I chose the software flashback pro primarily as it was intalled on and availble at low cost on home computers.
-Flashback saves data in a format.
-This include audio, video screen capture, learner keystrokes, mouse movements and optionally one or more webcams.
-I decided not to record on webcams for the following reasons:

-- intrusive feel - having the webcam on and the resulting red light on the screen, I felt was less conducive to feeling comfortable than one 360 camera in the middle of the room.
-- less resources - recording webcam on the laptop
-- reduced video file size of final data file
-- less complexity when processing data -

-It not possible to code the natively created files directly.
-Thus need to be converted to mp4 to import into coding software like Nvivo.
-In this process the keyboard and mouse data is lost.

 <!-- Thus original files have been retained in order to cross reference that data if it is useful.
 It also presents other options for analysis which are similar to much more in depth analysis of HCI research of professional set ups.
 While this is beyond the remit of this study, certain uses do present themselves strongly for future investigation.
 Particularly the study of such data to identify common mistakes or frustrations when interacting with the user interface.
 Such misconceptions could be addressed in direct teaching at the start of the next session. -->